"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 For infants as young as 4 months, a similar option is Mommy’s Bliss Organic Baby Bedtime Drops + Immunity Support.
 It contains elderberry, chamomile, passionflower, and lemon balm.
 Comes with a dosing syringe, but may be easier to administer with a dropper.

 An April 2022 study found that histamine facilitates spike protein entry into endothelial cells.
 Thus it stands to reason that inhibiting histamine with an antihistamine might suppress the S protein from cell entry.
-Authors examined the H2 blocker famotidine, but it’s possible that H1 blockers like diphenhydramine exerts a similar effect.
-Whether it would be clinically significant is unknown at this point.
+Furthermore, a July 2024 in vitro study suggests that histamine receptor H-1 antagonists may reduce SARS2 infectivity in other significant ways.
+I discuss this in more detail in a later section (“Honorable Mentions”), including some pertinent calculations.

 Diphenhydramine’s antiviral activity appears synergistic with lactoferrin according to this in vitro study.
 The study looks quite exciting at first glance.
-However, the concentration studied was much higher than what is achievable in humans (54.25 µg/mL in study vs 0.066 µg/mL Cmax in humans).
-Nevertheless, it is possible this combination may still be beneficial somehow.
+However, the concentration studied was higher than what is achievable in humans (54.25 µg/mL in study vs 0.066 µg/mL Cmax in humans).
+Nevertheless, it is possible this combination may exhibit additional benefits.
 I discuss lactoferrin next.

 Liquid formulations like Nytol (UK) or Genexa (US) may be administered by mouth or even under the tongue to optimize systemic absorption.